Rashtriya Indian Military College: Academic

 Rashtriya Indian Military college is administered by the Union Ministry of Defence, through the Army Training Command, Shimla.
 RIMC (Limca Book of Records confirm) is perhaps the only institution in the country where exams for Class X and XII are conducted twice a year, in May and November.
 These exams/certifications are recognized by CBSE.
 The college offers only the science stream at the +2 level along with Informatics Practices.
 However, to prepare cadets for the UPSC examination for entry into NDA, Social Sciences are also taught.

 After the term end examination, each Cadets position in class is decided; both curricular and extracurricular achievements of a term are recorded in his dossier.
 Weightage is given to the sessional work done by a cadet both in terms of class work and homework for his promotion to the next class.
-Cadets are prepared for the UPSC Examination for entry to the NDA.On Average RIMC has sent between 70-80% cadets to NDA from each course (as compared to the national average which stands at 0.6%).RIMC has two terms both of which run on the same syllabus line and has remedial quid pro quo for qualifying measures.
+Cadets are prepared for the UPSC Examination for entry to the NDA.On Average RIMC has sent between 70 and 80% cadets to NDA from each course (as compared to the national average which stands at 0.6%).RIMC has two terms both of which run on the same syllabus line and has remedial quid pro quo for qualifying measures.